 The practice has many potential complications and no health benefits.

-The average age of girls who undergo mutilation is 7 yr, and mutilation is done without anesthesia.
+The average age of girls who undergo mutilation is 7 years, and mutilation is typically done without anesthesia.

 Type IV: Other—All other harmful procedures done to the female genitals for nonmedical purposes (such as pricking, piercing, carving [incising], scraping, and cauterizing the genital area)